kyma-project/kyma/docs/04-operation-guides/operations/obsv-01-access-logs.md

 To check out real-time logs immediately, use the Kubernetes functionalities - either with the CLI, or in Kyma Dashboard.

 If you want to see historical logs and use additional features, view the logs as aggregated by Loki.
-In Grafana, you can see a visual representation of your logs and filter functions for up to five days.
-If you want to see logs from up to five days back and to use search functionality, call the Loki API directly.
+In Grafana, you can see a visual representation of your logs, while Loki itself provides an API for programmatic access.

 ## Kubernetes logs in Kyma Dashboard